rrezxth/dinnerverse/README.md

 # Welcome to Dinnerverse!

 ___
-**Description:** This web application allows users to create pick-up orders, manage reservations at various restaurants.
+**DESCRIPTION:** This web application allows users to create pick-up orders, manage reservations at various restaurants.
 It supports restaurants ability to view orders, reservations and manually edit their dish information from the menu.

-**Technology:** This project utilizes Node.js with Express for server-side logic, MongoDB for data persistence and Handlebars for templating.
+**TECHNOLOGY:** This project utilizes Node.js with Express for server-side logic, Bootstrap for the UI Framework, MongoDB for data persistence and Handlebars for templating.
 User Authentication is handled by using bcrypt.
 ___